FOR MORE INFORMATION ON OUR SPEAKERS CLICK BELOW

 Young people score 50 points above the average for acceptance, what can be done to harness that and build our social cohesion?

-Facilitator: Kano Ravalji – Youth Commission, Victorian Multicultural Commission
+FACILITATOR: Kano Ravalji - Youth Commissioner, Victorian Multicultural Commission

 Phy Mei Liu - Director of Research and Program Evaluation, Future Women